bmacher/Conways-Game-of-Life/README.md

 # Conways Game of Life with basic Javascript

-This repository contains a basic JS script to simulate Conways Game of Life.
+Dieses Repository enthält ein einfaches JS-Skript, um Conways Game of Life zu simulieren.
+Das bedeutet, dass keine zusätzlichen Bibliotheken (jQuery, Angular, ...) verwendet werden.

 > "The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970." ([Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life "Conway's Game of Life"))

 The following four rules determine whether a cell will live or not: